wincent/masochist/content/wiki/Fixing Exchange calendar sync problems on OS X.md

 ---
-tags: exchange calendar os.x wiki
+tags: exchange calendar macos wiki
 ---

 A variant of the solution proposed [here](https://discussions.apple.com/thread/6827023) worked for me: